 8. Apple Pay

 Between the upcoming Android Pay and Samsung Pay services, Apple has plenty of rivals, but right now Apple Pay is most prevalent method for making mobile payments.
 It’s also dead-simple to use.
 All you have to do to use Apple Pay is bring your iPhone close to the supported payment terminal at the checkout counter, then press your finger on your phone's Touch ID sensor.

 Apple Pay is getting better with iOS 9, too, which will add reward cards from the likes of Dunkin' Donuts, Panera and Walgreens.
 Store-issued credit card support is coming, too, with BJ’s Wholesale Club, Kohl’s and JCPenney on board so far.
 All of the above will be stored in the new Apple Wallet app.

 9. Family Sharing

 An Apple family that plays together, saves together.
-With Family Sharing on the iPhone, mom, dad and the kids can share purchases from the App Store, iTunes and iBooks - up to six people.
+With Family Sharing on the iPhone, mom, dad and the kids can share purchases from the App Store, iTunes and iBooks with up to six people.
 You can still keep your own iTunes accounts, too.
-When Junior wants to make a purchase, you'll receive an alert via the "Ask to Buy" features, so you can keep better tabs on what he's downloading and also prevent bill shock.
+When Junior wants to make a purchase, you'll receive an alert via the "Ask to Buy" feature, so you can keep better tabs on what he's downloading and also prevent bill shock.